 The Center also displays the original Proprietors Book of the Spencers Town proprietorship, a Massachusetts-chartered entity which functioned from 1757 until the area was determined to be part of New York in the early 1770s.
 The book records the meetings of the proprietors, and its contents have been transcribed and annotated.

 A wall display entitled Austerlitz Archeology presents artifacts recovered in the town soil by Max Cane.
-His findings, from a site on Dugway Road, feature coins and other objects dating as far back as the earliest settlement of the area in the late 1700s.
+His findings, from a site on Dugway Road, feature coins and other objects dating as far back as the earliest settlement of the area in the mid-1700s.

 The inaugural temporary exhibits in the Center present the histories of the Austerlitz and Spencertown fire companies.
 Significant events in their histories are presented on boards, and the exhibits also include historic photographs and old firefighting equipment.

-The History Center, which also includes the historian’s office and files, is located next to the town’s new Austerlitz town hall, the 1836 Spencertown Methodist Church which was acquired and repurposed with funding by the Ellsworth Kelly Foundation.
+The History Center, which also includes the historian’s office and files, is located next to the new Austerlitz town hall, the 1836 Spencertown Methodist Church which was acquired and repurposed with funding from the Ellsworth Kelly Foundation.

-Town Historian Tom Moreland is available by email (link above) or phone (518-392-7207) to answer inquiries concerning any aspect of Austerlitz history, including genealogical questions.
+Town Historian Tom Moreland is available by email (link above) or phone (518-392-3260 ext.
+306) to answer inquiries concerning any aspect of Austerlitz history, including genealogical questions.
 He is also interested in receiving for the Town any information, documents, photographs or artifacts pertaining to Austerlitz history or any of its prior residents.

 The Austerlitz Historical Society, located at Old Austerlitz on Route 22 in Austerlitz, maintains a reference library for the study of local history.
 To make arrangements to visit the library call the Society's, at 518-392-0062.

 This page contains a short history of Austerlitz excerpted from the fuller history written by Tom Moreland as part of The Old Houses of Austerlitz, a book published in 2018 by the Historical Society.
-That book, available from the Society, also contains individual histories of each of the 168 houses and other existing buildings in Austerlitz that were constructed between the 1760s and 1888.
+That book, available from the Society on CD-rom, also contains individual histories of each of the 168 houses and other existing buildings in Austerlitz that were constructed between the 1760s and 1888.